-In regard to composition of the resident population, there are no apparent gang issues.
-Likewise, there are no issues with sexual abuse exploitation of elderly or LGBTI residents.
+In regard to composition of the resident population, one validated gang member is housed at PFH RRC.
+There are no issues with sexual abuse exploitation of elderly or LGBTI residents (one bisexual resident).
 The facility ethnic balance is stable with no concerns noted.